rogerfitz/tutorials/adjusted_strength_of_schedule/README.md

 # Adjusted Strength of Schedule for the NFL
-[Almost done, still need to interpret results better] Strength of schedule is a fundamentally flawed metric.
+[Almost done, still need to interpret results better] It appears the results aren't very significant in predicting next years performance for the new metric but it is far more predictable ahead of time

+Strength of schedule is a fundamentally flawed metric.
 Losing to a team shouldn't give you an easier strength of schedule.
 Let's remove those from the calculation and see if this produces better results.